Amgen Scholars Program at Karolinska Institutet

-For medical students: eligible applicants must not have completed their pre-clinical training by the start of the Amgen programme i.e. applicants must apply in their first or second year of their studies.
+For medical students: eligible applicants must not have completed their pre-clinical training by the start of the Amgen programme i.e. applicants must apply within the first three years of their studies.

 Please note that all parts of the program are obligatory.
-This includes both the full period June 18th – August 10th and the Amgen Symposium the 2nd – 5th September 2018.
+This includes both the full period June 24th – August 16th and the Amgen Symposium in the beginning of September 2019.

 Program applicants must also have:

 - A strong record of academic performance; and

 Eligible students must attend colleges or universities in countries that are participating in the Bologna Process.
 Currently, the participating countries include: Albania; Andorra; Armenia; Austria; Azerbaijan; Belgium; Bosnia-Herzegovina; Bulgaria; Croatia; Cyprus; Czech Republic; Denmark; Estonia; Finland; France; Georgia; Germany; Greece; Holy See; Hungary; Iceland; Ireland; Italy; Kazakhstan; Latvia; Liechtenstein; Lithuania; Luxembourg; former Yugoslav Republic of Macedonia; Malta; Moldova; Montenegro; Netherlands; Norway; Poland; Portugal; Romania; Russian Federation; Serbia; Slovak Republic; Slovenia; Spain; Sweden; Switzerland; Turkey; Ukraine; United Kingdom.